 The good thing about removing gluten from your diet is that it helps you manage different medical conditions.
 These include celiac disease, non-celiac gluten sensitivity, and gluten ataxia, to name but a few.
 Even better, it changes your overall intake of antioxidants, vitamins, fiber, and other nutrients.

 That means you don’t have to be suffering from any condition to enjoy the benefits of going gluten-free.
 In fact, everyone should try it.
 The benefits of gluten-free foods are really that impressive.

 Here are three surprising benefits of avoiding gluten.

 Reduces the Signs of Gluten Sensitivity

-For people with gluten sensitivity, it is a good thing to avoid gluten at all times.
-This is because even small trace amounts of gluten can cause digestive discomfort.
+For people with gluten sensitivity, it is advised to avoid gluten because even small trace amounts of gluten can cause digestive discomfort.
 Although the effects may appear to be short-term, eating gluten over and over again may cause severe long-term effects in the future.